merciremi/remicodes/_drafts/how-rails-integrates-minitest.md

 After picking up [Minitest]({{site.url}}/introduction-to-minitest/) to complement the QA process of one of my retainer clients, I've had confusing errors in our test suite for a while.
 We were moving fast to cover critical parts of the application, so we never had the time to investigate the flakiness thoroughly.

 While preparing my upcoming talk – Lost in Minitest, the missing guide for Minitest tourists – I dug into how Ruby on Rails pulls in Minitest.
-And there I found the answers to my burning question: why on Earth does the following test fail when it should not?
+And there I found the answers to my burning question: why on Earth does the following test fail?

 {% highlight ruby %}
 require "test_helper"